-Treasury maintains master plans for the 1997 Act and Schedule 1 to the Taxation Administration Act 1953.
-A copy of the current version of the master plans is in Folio Office Documents, under Other Drafting Documents.
-The master plans will be updated on the database whenever we receive new versions.
+23 Treasury maintains master plans for the 1997 Act and Schedule 1 to the Taxation Administration Act 1953.
+A copy of the current version of the master plans is in Folio Office Documents.
+The master plans will be updated on Folio whenever we receive new versions.